grafana/loki/docs/design-documents/2020-03-logql-fields.md

 ### Metrics

-The first interesting change will be that now we can use fields like labels during metric aggregation.
+The first interesting change will be that `count_over_time` and `rate` is now able to count field or log entries.
+Fields can also be used like labels during metric aggregation.

 For example you can now aggregate by level without indexing it using the query below: